South-Carolina-Language-Map/South-Carolina-Language-Map/README.md

 5. Admins can access the admin login page via the 'Click Here' link on the info tab, or by appending '#/admin' directly to the url.

 Admin:
+1. At the login screen, click 'register' to set up a new admin.
+2. Complete the form and click submit to add a pending admin approval to the database.
+For development purposes, you will need to modify the first admin directly in the postgreSQL database to have `clearance_level: 1`.
+After that, a logged in admin can approve other pending administrators.
+3. After setting the clearance level or being approved by an admin, access the main admin views by logging in.
+4. On the default Sites view, add a new site to the database by filling the form at the top of the page and clicking submit; and view, edit, and delete existing entries via the controls in the table.
+5. Visit the languages page to add, edit, or delete languages from the database.
+This page can be accessed via the hamburger icon in the upper right.
+6. Visit the categories page, also accessible through the navigation menu, to add, edit, or delete categories from the database.
+7. A red number above the 'Approvals' link in the navbar signals that there are pending admin requests.
+Click 'Approvals to view a list of pending requests, and approve or decline them.
+8. Logout via the navigation menu.